ncoghlan/misc/notes/python3/questions_and_answers.rst

 nltk 3.0b1 released with Python 3 support and the NLTK book switched over to covering Python 3 by default.

+**February 2015**: The first alpha of Python 3.5 was published. :pep:`478` covers the details of the Python 3.4 release cycle.
+Amongst other changes, :pep:`461` restored support for printf-style interpolation of binary data, addressing a significant usability regression in Python 3 relative to Python 2.

-**October 2014**: SUSE Linux Enterprise Server 12 released, containing supported Python 3.4 RPMs
+**October 2014**: SUSE Linux Enterprise Server 12 was released, containing supported Python 3.4 RPMs, adding SUSE to the list of commercial Python 3 redistributors.

-**March 2015**: Microsoft Azure App Service launches with both Python 2.7 and Python 3.4 support.
+**March 2015**: Microsoft Azure App Service launched with both Python 2.7 and Python 3.4 support, adding Microsoft to the list of commercial Python redistributors for the first time.

-**August 2015**: At the Fedora community's annual Flock conference, Denise Dumas (Red Hat's VP of Platform Engineering), explicitly states that it is an engineering goal to include only Python 3 in the next major version of Red Hat Enterprise Linux (previously this had been implied by Red Hat's work on migrating Fedora and its infrastructure to Python 3, but not explicitly stated)
+**August 2015**: At the Fedora community's annual Flock conference, Denise Dumas (Red Hat's VP of Platform Engineering), explicitly states that it is an engineering goal to include only Python 3 in the base operating system for the next major version of Red Hat Enterprise Linux (previously this had been implied by Red Hat's work on migrating Fedora and its infrastructure to Python 3, but not explicitly stated in a public venue)

 **September 2015**: Python 3.5 final was released, bringing native syntactic support for asynchronous coroutines and a matrix multiplication operator, as